research-virtualfortknox/msb-client-websocket-nodejs/README.md

 ## Welcome

-If you want to contribute, please read the [Contribution Guidelines](.github/CONTRIBUTING.md)
+If you want to contribute, please read the [Contribution Guidelines](.github/CONTRIBUTING.md).

+If you want to test this client by using its sources and a sample app, read the [App Sample](doc/app_sample.md).

-If you want to know how to use this client, read below.
+If you want to know how to use this client in your own project, read below.

 ## Waht is VFK MSB